We find ourselves in uncertain times….times that can impact on the way we think, feel and therefore live our lives.

 The impact on our freedom, the uncertainty of what’s next and the underlying levels of stress affects us all.
 Take control of your life, your purpose and your thinking through coaching.
 Get clarity.
 Identify what you really want and take actionable steps towards owning your life and fulfilling your purpose.

-Don’t forget who you are and what is important to you.
-If possible, spend time on the things that make you happy – people, hobbies, nature, sport, you know what they are.
+- Don’t forget who you are and what is important to you.
+If possible, spend time on the things that make you happy – people, hobbies, fresh air and nature, sport, you know what they are.

-Meditation – yes I know, people always go on about how good this stuff is.
+- Meditation – yes I know, people always go on about how good this stuff is.
 It can calm the nervous system by restoring the energy centres and healing the heart through gratitude practice, help brain focus and eliminate negative thinking.
 If you haven’t found one you that resonates, keep trying, there are so many free meditations available.
 I prefer a led meditation, my personal favourite is Dr Joe Dispenza’s Blessing Of The Energy Centers.
 It costs $25 https://bit.ly/39IyqSU

-Lastly, be kind.
+- Lastly, be kind.
 It can be underrated and considered a bit soft.
 We all wear masks in life – and I don’t mean the pandemic kind.
 Those masks we present to the world as we would have it see us.
 But we never know what the other person is managing or how they are coping.
 Old habits of smiling and a gentle hand on the arm is not possible at the moment.
 But a kind word can be a worth so much.
 Harold Kushner said it best “When you are kind to others, it not only changes you, it changes the world”.
 Taking that to heart, also be kind to yourself.